Oscularia deltoides (os-kuh-LAR-ee-a del-TOY-deez) is also known as Lampranthus deltoides. Its common names include:

 A low growing, groundcover plant bearing attractive lavender-pink flowers in the springtime and the summer.

 Individual Lampranthus deltoides (also Lampranthus blandus plants) grow about a foot high with a spread of 2′ to 3′ feet.
-They do well in hot, dry, full sun settings.
+They do well in hot, dry, bright light settings.

 Plants can tolerate temperatures down to 15° degrees Fahreinite.